huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 ## Detail description

-The code is contained in the IPython notebook `Object_Detection.ipynb`.
+The code is contained in the IPython notebook `Vehicle_Detection.ipynb`.
 I will refer to code location using the cell#.

 [//]: # (Image References)